-Anyone who has ever raised a child knows that routines are good for children.
+Anyone who has ever raised a child knows routines are good for children.
 They are happier and better behaved while on a routine.
 The same can be said for Bengal cats.
 Many behavioral problems in Bengal cats can be solved by establishing a routine.
 Cats "need plenty of stimulation and play, particularly when young, to prevent them from becoming bored.
-The owner of such a cat needs to be aware of their responsibility to ensure that the cat’s mental needs, as well as its physical ones, are met" ("Playing With Your Cat").
+The owner of such a cat needs to be aware of their responsibility to ensure that the cat's mental needs, as well as its physical ones, are met" ("Playing With Your Cat").
 If you find that your Bengal cat is unnecessarily, excessively vocal, playing too rough with you or other animals in the house, pottying outside of the litter box, getting into destructive mischief, or engaging in another unwanted behavior, the solution to all of your problems may be as simple as establishing a routine.
-The right routine will help your cat develop a natural body rhythm in which you control the energy spikes; it will decrease the amount of stress your cat feels, and it will help your cat feel secure in its territory - AKA, your home.
+The right routine will help your cat develop a natural body rhythm in which you control the energy spikes; it will decrease the stress your cat feels and help your cat feel secure in its territory - AKA, your home.

 The first decision you will need to make in establishing a routine for your cat is to determine how many times a day you can consistently play with your cat.
 The more, the better, but the other routine must be realistic to be consistent.
-If you cannot uphold the routine with consistency, then the purpose of the routine is lost.
-Cats are typically most active around morning and evening time - dawn and dusk, so these are two good times to plan your longest and hardest play sessions.
+If you cannot always uphold the routine, then the purpose of the routine is lost.
+Cats are typically most active around morning and evening - dawn and dusk, so these are two good times to plan your longest and hardest play sessions.
 While we encourage one of your more extensive play-then-feed sessions to occur in the morning, we do not recommend it be the first thing you do when you get up.
-If you do it first, then your cat associates your getting up with its first play session.
+If you do it first, your cat associates your getting up with its first play session.
 When you are trying to get an extra hour of sleep, the cat may be trying to wake you to play.
 Worse yet, the cat may try to control the first session's timing by waking you earlier and earlier and earlier.
 We recommend that your morning play session take place after you have done a few things around the house and eaten your breakfast.

 The dawn and dusk play big-play sessions need to involve an interactive toy such as a wand toy, and it is best if they have a natural fiber toy on the end, such as feathers or mice made of deer hide.
 For detailed information on proper play techniques, please read "How to play with your Bengal Cat."
 During these extended play sessions, you should mimic taking your cat on a hunt; exhaust your cat to the point of panting.
 Allow your cat to catch its prey at the end of the hunt - this is where the sturdy deer hide toy attachments come in handy.
 After your cat has had a good rough and tumble, mimicking the kill of its prey (the toy), then you feed it - preferably moist, raw food.
 You want to do this long play-then-feed session both morning and night.

 An alternative solution to helping your cat expel energy when no one is home is to have a hidden game around the house.
 You can hide a treat dispenser in different locations of your house.
 If the routine is that the cat gets a play session and a feed in the morning before everyone leaves, the cat will go to sleep shortly after its meal.
-If it knows there is a treat dispenser hidden somewhere - because that is your routine - then once it wakes up for its nap and is ready to expel some energy, it will go on a hunt for that treat.
-You can also leave out food puzzles and other activities that enrich the mind as it is just as important to exercise your Bengal's intelligent mind as it is to use its body.
+If it knows a treat dispenser hidden somewhere - because that is your routine - then once it wakes up for its nap and is ready to expel some energy, it will hunt for that treat.
+You can also leave out food puzzles and other activities that enrich the mind, as it is just as important to exercise your Bengal's intelligent mind as it is to use its body.
 For more information on puzzles, please read our article "Mind Games for Bengal cats."

 Brown, Jackie.
 "Is Free Feeding Cats the Best Way to Feed Your Cat?"
 Catster.
 13 Nov.
 2017. www.catster.com/cat-food/is-free-feeding-cats-the-best-way-to-feed-your-cat.